Jiefei-Wang/SharedObject/README.md

 The simplest and recommended way to make your own shared object is to define an S4 function `share` in your own package, where you can rely on the existing `share` functions to quickly add the support for an S4 class which is not provided by `SharedObject`.
 We recommend to use this method to build your package for the developers do not have to bother with the memory management.
 The package will automatically free the shared object after use.

 ## R memory management APIs
 It is a common request to have a low level control to the shared memory.
 To achieve that, the package exports some low-level R APIs for the developers who want to have a fine control of their shared objects.
-These functions are `allocateSharedMemory`, `allocateNamedSharedMemory`, `mapSharedMemory`, `unmapSharedMemory`, `freeSharedMemory`, `hasSharedMemory` and `getSharedMemorySize`.
+These functions are `allocateSharedMemory`, `mapSharedMemory`, `unmapSharedMemory`, `freeSharedMemory`, `hasSharedMemory` and `getSharedMemorySize`.
 Note that developers are responsible for freeing the shared memory after use.
 Please see the function documentation for more information

 ## C++ memory management APIs
 For the most sophisticated package developers, it might be more comfortable to use the C++ APIs rather than the R APIs.
 All the R functions in `SharedObject` are based upon its C++ APIs.
 Here is the instruction on show how to use the `SharedObject` C++ APIs in your package.